nickytong/SIBER/README.md

 # SIBER

+SIBER (systematic identification of bimodally expressed genes using RNAseq data) is a methodology I developed to identify aberrant gene expression pattern which falls into the realm of outlier detection in statistics.

-The **SIBER** R package is developed to calculate Bimodality Index for both microarray and RNAseq data using a mixture of Gaussian, Negative Bimomial and Generalized Poisson Models.
+The **SIBER** R package achieved this by calculating the Bimodality Index for both microarray and RNAseq data using a mixture of Gaussian, Negative Bimomial and Generalized Poisson Models.

+Our approach compared favorably with alternative methods, including profile analysis using clustering and kurtosis (PACK) and cancer outlier profile analysis (COPA).
+Our method is robust, powerful, invariant to shifting and scaling, has no blind spots and has a sample-size-free interpretation.

 ## Installation